SalishSeaCast/analysis/storm_surges/README.md

 * ##[Compare Neah Bay and Tofino.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/analysis/raw/tip/storm_surges/Compare Neah Bay and Tofino.ipynb)

     This notebook compares the surges at Neah Bay and Tofino to determine if the timing of the surge event at these two location is in sync.
+Also look at Toke Point.

     Also does a quick check of the contribution to SSH due to the inverse barometer effect.